Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

-That’s very difficult because on one hand you have to go with the flow, but on the other you have to be innovative.
-It’s up to you how you work a crowd, how you sell yourself as a DJ and how you approach a DJ set.
+That’s very difficult because, on one hand, you have to go with the flow, but on the other, you have to be innovative.
+It’s up to you how you work the crowd, how you sell yourself as a DJ and how you approach a DJ set.
 Our kind of music has become so popular, back in the days you’d go to a club and there would be 200 music freaks in the club, but now it’s so mixed.
-You play 5,000 capacity clubs where you have like 1000 music freaks and the rest are friends of friends, people on holiday, etc. Of course someone who understands music, enjoys it differently from someone who comes just for fun, which is fine.
-And of course the drop is what people react to because it’s when – for example, at festivals – the pyro goes off.
+You play 5,000 capacity clubs where you have like 1000 music freaks and the rest are friends of friends, people on holiday, etc. Of course, someone who understands music enjoys it differently from someone who comes just for fun, which is fine.
+And of course, the drop is what people react to because it’s when – for example, at festivals – the pyro goes off.
 They react to the noise and on the stage production.
 For someone like you and me, who are into the scene, we freak out about other things.

 Do you have a routine you go through to prepare for a set?